MishkoGo/CV_flutter/README.md

-# Currency Converter
+# CurrencyApp

-First Flutter Project
--Test
+A new Flutter project.

 ## Getting Started